 Second of all, their meals are unbelievably delicious.
 I have no idea how they do this, but every single bite is yummy.
 I know myself- I will not commit to anything unless it’s fun and/or delicious.
 After the baby, I was gifted two weeks of meal delivery AND their complete supplements (including a vegan omega 3 and vitamin B complex) and I swear to you I never felt that energetic, that light, that healthy.
 For those of us worrying about not counting calories- I lost the baby weight in two weeks with these Sakara meals.
 I don’t know, every body is different, of course, and this body, shamelessly, loves Sakara.
 Check out their social media, their podcast- they invite good folks, have informative talks, compassionate content on the social.
 Because I have a big appetite (which grew even bigger while breastfeeding!), I used a trick with my Sakara meals: As a base, I added steamed red cabbage, or steamed kale, spinach, or butter lettuce.
 I poured the meals on top of this “base” to make sure I was getting even more greens- micronutrients and fiber- to keep me full.
 Now that I am almost done weaning, I rarely need to “supplement” the meals this way.

 Finally, and I never thought of this before, it might even make sense, financially, for some people.
-My bff is an incredibly busy person.
-I don’t know anyone who is as busy as she is- and at some point in my life, I had three jobs, one at a restaurant, and I was doing my Ph.D.
-So.
-Anyway, she was telling me the other day that she goes to the grocery store every weekend, buys things in bulk, hoping she can cook, prep her lunches to eat at work, and so on.
-It never works out.
+My bff, another busy woman just like her billions of counterparts, was telling me the other day that she goes to the grocery store every weekend, and buys things in bulk, promising to herself that she would meal prep this week.
+But it never works out.
 Not only does she end up wasting a good amount of that produce (yes, it totally broke my heart when I heard this), but she also ends up spending money on lunch every day.
 On top of that, whatever she ends up eating is NOT as yummy and healthy as Sakara.
 So, all I’m saying is check it out.
 Besides, this:

 Discount alert!
 I can’t believe this happened, but I do have a discount code for you: If you are new to Sakara, you can get 20% off any meal program, 10-day reset, or “clean boutique” products (like probiotics, complete vitamins, healthy snacks etc.) at Sakara.com by typing XOIVY.